CERTCC/SSVC/doc/md_src_files/082_relatedSystems.md

 ## CVSS

-CVSS v3.1 has three metric groups: base, environmental, and temporal.
+CVSS version 3.1 has three metric groups: base, environmental, and temporal.
 The metrics in the base group are all required, and are the only required metrics.
 In connection with this design, CVSS base scores and base metrics are far and away the most commonly used and communicated.
 A CVSS base score has two parts: the exploitability metrics and the impact metrics.
-Each of these are echoed or reflected in aspects of SSVC, though the breadth of topics considered by SSVC is wider than CVSS v3.1.
+Each of these are echoed or reflected in aspects of SSVC, though the breadth of topics considered by SSVC is wider than CVSS version 3.1.

 How CVSS is used matters.
 Using just the base scores, which are “the intrinsic characteristics of a vulnerability that are constant over time and across user environments,” as a stand-alone prioritization method is not recommended [@cvss_v3-1].